 Familiarizing yourself with common scams and scam tactics can help you spot them before they turn into costly mistakes.

 If you use a cellphone or have an email account, you’ve almost certainly been exposed to an attempt at mass marketing fraud.
 Common examples include being interrupted by an annoying robocall just as you start eating lunch, or waking up to a suspicious message in your email inbox that somehow slipped through the spam filter.
-Sometimes, the attempted fraud is kind of funny—the wording is so strange or the premise is so ridiculous (“An exiled prince needs my help transferring a million dollars?
+Sometimes, the attempted fraud is kind of funny — the wording is so strange or the premise is so ridiculous (“An exiled prince needs my help transferring a million dollars?
 Really?”) that we’re left wondering how anyone could possibly fall for such an obvious money grab.

-Unfortunately, mass marketing scams persist because they work—at least enough to justify the attempts made.
+Unfortunately, mass marketing scams persist because they work — at least enough to justify the attempts made.
 In a 2015 Data Breach Investigation report conducted by Verizon, it was found that it takes an average of 82 seconds from the time a phishing campaign is launched for the first victim to fall for the trap.

 How is it that scammers are able to trick the average person into making costly and humiliating mistakes?
 How is it that even the smartest people can fall for the simplest scams?

-As it turns out, behind the robocalls and the cheesy emails about deposed Nigerian princes, there is some psychology at play.
+As it turns out, behind the robocalls and the cheesy emails about deposed Nigerian princes, there’s some psychology at play.
 Scammers are very good at crafting situations that create “amygdala hijack”, which is a term used to describe what happens when the brain perceives an emergency situation.
 Fear, urgency or threatening behavior can trigger a reaction in your brain that sidesteps the usual neural pathways.
 Amygdala hijack is what compels you to act before any rational thought can kick in—and this is what many scams are designed to get you to do.
 In a state of amygdala hijack, you might comply with a scammer’s request before your brain gets a chance to notice any red flags.
 This helps to explain why smart people fall for (seemingly) obvious scams.

-In order to create the degree of urgency that triggers amygdala hijack, scammers rely on the following tactics: scarcity, authority and credibility.
+In order to create the degree of urgency that triggers amygdala hijack, scammers rely on the following tactics: scarcity, authority, and credibility.

 This is perhaps the most obvious interpretation of creating a sense of urgency: the scarcity of time.
 Targets are presented with a situation that requires immediate action (for example, your account will be deleted unless you enter your password now).
 In online sales scams, scarcity of product is often emphasized (the sales page will draw attention to the fact that there’s only one product remaining at the too-good-to-be-true discounted sale price).
 Scarcity can also be applied to success, which plays to people’s desire to benefit themselves financially.
 In pyramid schemes or investment fraud, a scam may be presented as a limited opportunity.